fast050/ImageSearchApp/README.md

 # ImageSearchApp
-Simple App That Seach Images on Unsplash Api.
+Simple App That Seach Images on Unsplash API.

 # Description
 The App Have Three Main Functions :